Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Another name for valvuloplasty is balloon valvuloplasty.
-Your healthcare provider uses a small, hollow tube (catheter) to place a deflated balloon in your heart valve.
-When the balloon inflates, it opens your heart valve.
+Another name for this treatment is balloon valvuloplasty.
+Your healthcare provider uses a small, hollow tube (catheter) with a balloon on it.
+This goes in your heart valve.
+When they put air in the balloon, it widens your valve.

 Advertisement